CS4091/Team-I-Air-To-Ground-Search/README.md

 3. What if we had two vehicles?
 Come up with routes that optimizes scanning the grid world using both aircraft simultaneously.
 4. Create a mechanism to visualize the problem and solution(s).

+## How to Use
+1. Install Docker Desktop
+2. Launch Repo in VS Code
+3. Re-open in container
+4. Find Program.CS in the Air-To-Ground Directory
+5. Click the play button in the top right
+6. The web app should open in your default browser